-The Effect of School Lunches on Primary School Enrollment: Evidence from India’s Midday Meal Scheme, 2015, (with Dora Simroth), Scandinavian Journal of Economics, 177(4), pp. 1176-1208.Summary: At the end of 2001, the Indian Supreme Court issued a directive ordering states to institute school lunches – known locally as “midday meals” – in government primary schools.
-In this paper we provide a large-scale assessment of the enrollment effects of India’s midday meal scheme, which offers warm lunches, free of cost, to 120 million primary school children across India, and is the largest school feeding program in the world.
+The Effect of School Lunches on Primary School Enrolment: Evidence from India’s Midday Meal Scheme, 2015, (with Dora Simroth), Scandinavian Journal of Economics, 177(4), pp. 1176-1208.Summary: At the end of 2001, the Indian Supreme Court issued a directive ordering states to institute school lunches – known locally as “midday meals” – in government primary schools.
+In this paper we provide a large-scale assessment of the enrolment effects of India’s midday meal scheme, which offers warm lunches, free of cost, to 120 million primary school children across India, and is the largest school feeding program in the world.
 To isolate the causal effect of the policy, we make use of its staggered implementation across Indian states in government but not private schools.
-Using a panel dataset of more than 420,000 schools observed annually from 2002 to 2004, we find that midday meals result in substantial increases in primary school enrollment, driven by early primary school responses to the program.
+Using a panel dataset of more than 420,000 schools observed annually from 2002 to 2004, we find that midday meals result in substantial increases in primary school enrolment, driven by early primary school responses to the program.
 Our results are robust to a wide range of specification tests.
+Press Coverage: theguardian.com

 Engendered access or engendered care?
 Evidence from a major Indian hospital, 2014, (with Debraj Ray and Shing-Yi Wang), Economic and Political Weekly 49 (25): 47–53.Summary: A central feature of many developing countries is the presence of significant gender differentials in health outcomes.
 Two potential factors that can account for this are that females access treatment later than males and that they receive differential care at the medical facility.
 This paper explores both of these in the context of eye care.
 The paper studies diagnostic and surgical outcomes of 60,000 patients who sought treatment over a three-month period in 2012 at the Aravind Eye Hospital in Madurai, Tamil Nadu.
 The results show that at presentation, women have worse diagnoses than men for indicators of symptomatic illness.
 To resolve gender-based health inequalities in developing countries, we need to know where these inequalities lie.
 This paper finds them in access but not care.
 The findings suggest that women seek treatment later than men for symptomatic illness.
 That no such gender differential exists for asymptomatic diseases suggests that women do not necessarily go for regular preventive check-ups at a lower frequency than men.
 The paper finds no systematic evidence that women and men receive differential medical treatment.